-A full-time BSU student may purchase one (1) guest ticket per game.
-Part-time BSU students may purchase one (1) ticket per game at the same price as a student guest ticket.
-There will be 1,500 student guest tickets sold for all six home football games.
-For football, student guest tickets will be available until noon on Friday, the day before a home game or until they are sold out.
-For basket-ball, student guest tickets will be available at the gym the night of the game.
+A full-time student may purchase one (1) guest ticket per game as long as guest tickets are available.
+Part-time students may purchase one (1) guest ticket per game for his own admission.
+Part-time students do not have the option of purchasing any additional tickets at a discount rate.
+There will be 1,500 guest tickets available for football games; price will be \$3.00.
+Guest tickets for football will be available from noon Monday until noon Friday the day before the game or until they are sold out.

+For basketball, student guest tickets will be available at the gym the night of the game.
+The number available will be determined by the number of full-time student tickets picked up.